MicrosoftDocs/mslearn-monitoring-java/README.md

 ## Introduction

-In this exercise, you'll clone a GIT repository and run a script that sets-up an Azure Spring Cloud application and Azure Database for MySQL.
+In this exercise, you'll clone a GIT repository and run a script that sets-up an Azure Spring Apps application and Azure Database for MySQL.
 The script deploys a well-known PetClinic microservice application and is built around small independent services, communicating over HTTP via a REST API.

 ## The sample microservice application